Jemulcrone/data-and-gis-analyst-portfolio/ReadMe.md

 ### Overview:

-This project compares Quirky Craftopia farmer's market sales to weather and attendance to determine if certain conditions predict worthwhile weekends for the stand.
-Sales are then broken down by item type to see which products drive profitability and therfore where variety and inventory increases may have the biggest impact.
+This project compares Quirky Craftopia farmer's market sales to weather and attendance to determine if either condition predicts high profit days.
+Total sales are then broken down by item type to see which products drive profit and therfore where variety and inventory increases may have the largest impact.

 #### Quirky Craftopia [Live Dashboard](https://public.tableau.com/app/profile/jessica.mulcrone/viz/QuirkyCraftopiasLiveFarmersMarketDashboard/LiveWeeklySales) and [Report](https://github.com/Jemulcrone/data-and-gis-analyst-portfolio/blob/main/quirky-craftopia-tableau/quirky-craftopia-sales-report.pdf)